aco8ogren/Tentin-Quarantino/README.md

 # Tentin Quarantino: Caltech COVID-19 Prediction

+## NOTE: The final submission to the competition was created with the FinalSubmission branch.
+The code demo also exists on this branch.
+The master branch has many features not included in the final submission.
+These features were created and implemented, yet the model as a whole has not yet been perfected and as such was producing unreliable results.
+Several features thought to be causing bugs where then removed to create the FinalSubmission branch.

 ## Overview
 This repository contains all of the code generated during our efforts to understand and model the COVID-19 outbreak.
 Organized by the